leonardobier/leonardobier/README.md

 ## 📌 Summary

 I am an 18-year-old Computer Technician and AI enthusiast with experience in Web and Desktop development.
 I have worked on academic and administrative management systems, applying programming best practices, database design, and API integration to ensure scalability and interoperability.

+I have strong knowledge in **React.js, HTML, CSS, JavaScript, PHP, C#, Python, Visual Basic, and MySQL**, as well as proficiency in Microsoft 365 and data analysis in Excel.
+I also developed a **personal portfolio with a functional contact form**, showcasing my skills in modern web technologies.

 I am currently pursuing a degree in Systems Analysis and Development and seeking opportunities to apply my knowledge, grow professionally, and contribute to challenging projects.

 ---